YottaDB/YDBDoc/ProgrammersGuide/devcycle.rst

 By using the DO command, you implicitly instruct YottaDB to compile, link, and execute the program.
 With this method, you can test your routine interactively.

-For complete descriptions of ZLINK and auto-ZLINK, see `Chapter 6: “Commands” <./commands.html>`_ .
+For complete descriptions of ZLINK and auto-ZLINK, see `Chapter 6: "Commands" <./commands.html>`_ .

 Example: